ICE-V-Wireless/ICE-V_WiFiMgr/README.md

 ## Abstract
-This project is a friendlier version of the original ICE-V Wireless firmware that includes a SoftAP captive port to do the initial SSID/Password setup.
+This project is a friendlier version of the original ICE-V Wireless firmware that includes a SoftAP captive portal to do the initial SSID/Password setup.
 It supports power-on initialization of the ICE40UP5k FPGA as well as wireless programming of the FPGA, SPI access after configuration and battery voltage monitoring.